aws/eks-anywhere/docs/content/en/docs/getting-started/overview.md

 ```

 Next, the process runs the [kind](https://kind.sigs.k8s.io/docs/user/quick-start/) command to build a single-node Kubernetes bootstrap cluster on the Administrative machine.
-This includes pulling the kind node image, preparing the node, writing the configuration, starting the control-plane, installing CNI, and installing the StorageClass.
+This includes pulling the kind node image, preparing the node, writing the configuration, starting the control-plane, and installing CNI.
 You will see:

 After this point the bootstrap cluster is installed, but not yet fully configured.